 Your son’s kindergarten teacher asked what college you’re saving for.
 You smiled and changed the subject.
 The truth?
-You have no idea how much to save – or if you’re even saving enough.
-Every article throws different numbers at you, and none of them account for your actual situation.
+You have no idea how much to save for college – or if you’re even on track.

 I know this uncertainty because families ask me constantly whether their college savings will cover the actual costs.
 The answer depends on factors most calculators ignore – which schools your children might attend, how much financial aid you’ll qualify for, and whether your savings strategy matches your timeline.
-Here’s how to calculate realistic college savings targets that account for rising costs without creating panic.

-College costs vary dramatically by school type and living arrangement.
-Understanding how much to save for college starts with acknowledging that a four-year degree at a Texas public university costs far less than private college – but both require strategic planning years before enrollment.
+Here’s how to calculate realistic targets for how much to save for college, accounting for rising costs without creating panic.
+College costs vary dramatically by school type and living arrangement – a four-year degree at a Texas public university costs far less than private college, but both require strategic education planning years before enrollment.

 For students entering college in fall 2026, costs are projected to increase approximately 2.28% from 2025-2026 rates, with four-year totals ranging from $110,000 to $112,000 for public in-state to $260,000 to $265,000 for private universities.